 According to Fleet Financials, “restarting an engine uses the same amount of gasoline as idling for 30 seconds.”
 The experts recommend turning off the engine only when a stop takes more than half a minute.

 The government of Canada states that air conditioning also increases fuel consumption by 10-20%.
 The more spacious the vehicle’s interior is, the more it affects fuel consumption due to higher engine load.
-Considering the temperature in Sri Lanka, continuous AC operation may ruin all your plans for fuel economy.
+In hot regions, continuous AC operation may ruin all your plans for fuel economy.

 Changing gears sooner helps to reduce RPMs, which leads to lower engine load and, thus, fuel consumption.